Towards Fairness-Aware Federated Learning: Common Assumptions

 \section{Common Assumptions}

 In order to understand the background of existing FAFL approaches, it is important to examine the assumptions made in existing FL approaches.
 As horizontal federated learning (HFL) \cite{yang2019federated} is currently the most studied FL approach, we focus our discussions on HFL settings.
 The main aim of HFL \cite{pmlr-v54-mcmahan17a} is to allow multiple data owners to collaboratively train a shared model while preserving the privacy of sensitive local data.
 At the beginning of each training round, the FL server first selects a group of data owners as its FL clients, and distributes the latest global model to them.
-Then, the clients train the model locally, and upload the local model updates to the FL server for aggregation.
+Then, the clients train models locally and upload them to the server for aggregation.